maarten-pennings/C64-bouncingbox/README.md

 so the visible range of the dot is (1,1)-(22,19).

 The timing constants are a bit tricky.
-My program draws a frame at video display rate: 50Hz for my PAL machine.
+The program draws a frame at video display rate: 50Hz for my PAL machine.
-`BWAIT` indicates with which speed to update the box (1, every frame), and `DWAIT` indicates how often to update the dot (every 5 frames).
+`BWAIT` indicates at with which speed to update the box (1, every frame), and `DWAIT` indicates how often to update the dot (every 5 frames).

 When the dot hits the box, or the box hits the border, the box respectively